548 total views

 - Lara Orriss,

-*Relax though, they still managed to pick up some free pens.
+*I am pleased to report that they did manage to pick up some free pens.